Planning For the Year Ahead: Get a Planned Preventive Maintenance Schedule in Place

 The Benefits of Planned Preventive Maintenance

 Relying on corrective maintenance is proven to be more costly and is also considered to be a poor way to run a business.
 Setting up a planned preventive maintenance schedule gives you more control and certainty over the future of your business, and also allows you to spread known costs throughout the year to help with budget planning.
-It can also extend the lifecycle of a piece of equipment, so you are getting more value for your investment.
+It can also extend the lifecycle of a piece of equipment, such as a boiler, so you are getting more value for your investment.

 In order to start a planned preventive maintenance schedule you need to carry out a thorough inventory of your key installations and equipment, asking yourself ‘what are the consequences of something failing and can I carry out planned maintenance to reduce the likelihood of that happening?’
 In an industrial business, it is likely that this inventory will include a compressor, maybe water cooling equipment, high voltage electrical equipment, lifting equipment and possibly also fork truck vehicles and air extraction units.
 This is in addition to key process equipment specific to that business.
 In any commercial business you are also likely to have electrical wiring installations, a boiler, air conditioning systems, alarm systems, and CCTV.